Tumor Treating Fields for Mesothelioma

 The original clinical trials showed great promise and led to the approval of TTFields for some patients with pleural mesothelioma.
 Because of this, research is ongoing.

 Much of the current research is in cell lines.
-The researchers are hoping to understand how the treatment works.
-This will help them create better and more effective treatments for patients.
+The researchers hope to understand how the treatment works, which will help them create better and more effective treatments for patients.

 Is TTFields a Treatment Option for Mesothelioma?